Inertial Particles in Superfluid Turbulence: Coflow and Counterflow: Results

+To quantify the irreversibility of the flow, we can calculate the power $p(t) = {\bf a}(t)\cdot {\bf v}(t)$, from particle trajectories, with ${\bf a} = d{\bf v}/dt$ being the particle's acceleration.
+The irreversibility parameter is, as in classical-fluid turbulence~\cite{Akshay2018},

-which we plot versus $\rm {St_n}$ in Fig.~\ref{fig:Irr} for both coflow ST (in blue) and counterflow ST (in red).
-This irreversibility parameter becomes more negative as we increase $\rm {St_n}$, as has also been found in classical-fluid turbulence~\cite{Akshay2018}.
-Moreover, it has been argued~\cite{pumir2016} that ${\rm Ir} < 0$ in 3D fluid turbulence; similar arguments can be used, \textit{mutatis mutandis}, to conclude that ${\rm Ir} < 0$ in 3D HVBK turbulence, in agreement with our graphs in Fig.~\ref{fig:Irr} .
+which we plot versus $\rm {St_n}$ in Figs.~\ref{fig:Irr}(a) and (b) for coflow and counterflow ST, respectively, at $T=1.65K$ and for both light and heavy particles.
+For coflow ST, this irreversibility parameter is negative for light ($\beta=1.25$) as well as heavy ($\beta=0.1$) particles and for all $\rm {St_n}$; this has also been found in classical-fluid turbulence~\cite{Akshay2018}.
+Moreover, it has been argued~\cite{pumir2016} that ${\rm Ir} < 0$ in 3D fluid turbulence; similar arguments can be used, \textit{mutatis mutandis}, to conclude that ${\rm Ir} < 0$ in 3D HVBK coflow turbulence, in agreement with our graphs in Fig.~\ref{fig:Irr}(a).
+For counterflow ST the irreversibility parameter [Fig.\ref{fig:Irr}(b)] is positive for light particles ($\beta=1.25$), which reflects the positive skewness in the energy increments of Fig.\ref{fig:wpdf}(c)-(d); in contrast, for heavy particles ($\beta=0.1$), the irreversibility parameter is negative [navy-blue curve in Fig.\ref{fig:Irr}(b)], which indicates negatively skewed PDFs of energy increments.